emrekutlu/discover_oembeds/README.markdown

 		end
 	end

 There is an addition to oembed protocol which is <code>THUMB_PARAMS</code> to get a thumbnail which has different dimensions.
-It costs 2 requests.
+It costs extra one request.

 TODO
 ====